Kasey Keller: International career

 Keller got his first senior team cap against Colombia on February 4, 1990, and was on the roster as Tony Meola's back up at the 1990 FIFA World Cup.

-After being ignored by U.S. coach Bora Milutinović for the 1994 FIFA World Cup, he made Steve Sampson's ill-fated squad in 1998, and played two games at the World Cup.
+After being ignored by U.S. coach Bora Milutinović for the 1994 FIFA World Cup, he was selected by Steve Sampson for several tournaments.
+Keller was part of the team that finished fourth in the 1995 Copa América and went on to play two games during the 1998 World Cup.
 Keller was an overage selection for the 1996 Olympics team, starting all three matches.

 Keller was named U.S. Soccer Athlete of the Year an unprecedented three times, in 1997 and 1999, and again in 2005.

 Perhaps his most famous clean sheet came in the historic 1998 win versus Brazil.
 Keller played all 90 minutes in goal and made ten saves, many from point-blank range, in preserving the 1–0 shutout victory for the U.S. His performance in goal prompted Brazilian great Romário to remark "That is the best performance by a goalkeeper I have ever seen," the performance was commemorated in the song "Kasey Keller" by synth-pop band Barcelona.

 For most of their careers, Keller and Brad Friedel were engaged in a head-to-head battle for the U.S. goalkeeper's jersey.
 Keller got the nod in 1998 but was second choice to Friedel in the 2002 FIFA World Cup.
 In spite of this stiff competition he has the second most caps and wins of any men's goalkeeper in U.S. soccer history with 102 and 53, respectively, behind Tim Howard.
 Keller remains the team's all-time leader in keeping clean sheets with 47.

 Keller crowned the U.S.'s run in the 2005 CONCACAF Gold Cup tournament with a clean sheet in the final match against Panama and two saves in the penalty shootout to give the side the trophy.
 Keller started the first seven games of the final round of World Cup qualifying in 2005, recording five consecutive clean sheets and 507 consecutive goalless minutes to lead the U.S. to qualification for the 2006 FIFA World Cup Finals in Germany.
 He then became the first male player in U.S. history to win his third Athlete of the Year award.
-On May 2, 2006, Keller and teammate Claudio Reyna became the first two American men named to four World Cup Rosters.
+On May 2, 2006, Keller and teammate Claudio Reyna became the first two American men named to four World Cup rosters.
 In that World Cup, he played in all three games, being named Man of the Match in the 1–1 draw with Italy in Kaiserslautern on June 17, 2006.
 Keller is the only U.S. player to participate in both the 1990 and 2006 World Cups.